zzboncak/digital-bulletin-admin-tool/README.md

 - Clone this repo
 - `cd digital-bulletin-admin-tool` to get into the project
 - run `npm install` to install all the dependencies
-- run `meteor` to fire up the project locally
+- run `meteor run` to fire up the project locally

 ### Workflow